SWeav02/baderkit/docs/methods.md

     M. Yu and D. R. Trinkle, Accurate and efficient algorithm for Bader charge integration, [J. Chem.
 Phys.
 134, 064111 (2011)](https://theory.cm.utexas.edu/henkelman/code/bader/download/yu11_064111.pdf)

 === "reverse-neargrid (Default)"

+    **Key Takeaways:** Accurate while providing only one assignment per grid point.
+    Does not require edge refinement.

-    This method is our own improvement to the original neargrid method, inspired by the weight method.
-It is at least as accurate as the neargrid method while avoiding any edge refinements.
+    This method is our own adaptation to the original neargrid method, inspired by the weight method.
+It is generally as accurate as the neargrid method while avoiding any edge refinements.

     The method is largely similar to the [original](/baderkit/methods/#__tabbed_1_2).
 However,